 Like the Irish famine, there would be a large influx of migrants leaving for other neighboring countries and countries abroad.
 Due to the recent Syrian civil war, many agonizing Syrians have already left their homeland.

 Shocking photographs reveal Syrian children so undernourished and some are forced to ‘eat from garbage cans’ in Syria.
 These poor folks are living in eastern Damascus, which is still held by rebels and where government forces are declining to let any food in.
 A three-year-old boy should weigh about 31 pounds.
 This photograph of a two-and-a-half-year-old boy who weighs less than 14 pounds really saddens me.
 Struggling for survival, hoping for a better life elsewhere, more than 5 million Syrians have already fled the country.

-Naturally, the large influx of migrants to neighboring countries would cause racial tension.
+Naturally, the large influx of migrants to neighbouring countries would cause racial tension.
 Also, new migrants have to adapt to the new way of life and they have to try very hard to gain the acceptance in the new environment.

 2) The Causes of Famines

 What are the causes of famines?
 Natural and human factors are two main causes of famine.
 One of the most common human causes of famine is warfare.
 The recent Syrian civil war is a good example.
 Wars would destroy crops and food supplies.
 Moreover, warfare would also disrupt food distribution systems.
 Before the Second Coming of Christ, one of the signs is the escalation of wars.
 Due to warfare, many lives would be lost and the shortage of food would be very visible.

 Moreover, the irreversible global warming would play a part in the increase of famines around the world.
 Friends and believers, as we are all part of the global village, we must do something to slow down global warming, not just for our own sake, but for the wellbeing of our children and grandchildren.